AmitKumarDas/Decisions/blogs/cover_letter.md

 I have elaborated my current profile which correlates my area of interest & provides a fair glimpse of my personality.
-I specialize in designing, building & testing tools as well as software solutions, improving them, or simply refactoring them to isolated but cohesive features communicating in harmony.
-However, I firmly believe above skills does not have a profound impact until those are read, understood, apprecitated & criticized by a larger community.
-Hence my belief in _Open Source Programming_.
+I specialize in designing, building solutions as well as developer tools.
+However, I firmly believe above skills does not have a profound impact until those are used, understood, apprecitated & criticized by a larger community.
+Hence my belief in _OpenSource Programming_.
 I conclude by accepting the fact that any solution can stand the test of time if & only if it is simple.

-Currently designing operators and e2e tooling around the management pieces of file systems [OpenEBS](https://openebs.io/).
+Currently designing operators and e2e tooling around block file systems [OpenEBS](https://openebs.io/) using Kubernetes.

 ### My hands on
 As part of implementing software pieces, I use a variety of programming languages, libraries, tools as & when applicable.
 I